 A study published in Arthritis & Rheumatism found that just one pound of weight loss resulted in four pounds of pressure being removed from the knee.
 Similarly, other studies have concluded that a pound of weight loss can remove six pounds of pressure off the hips.
 A 2010 study indicated that weight loss can lessen inflammation of the joints.

 So if you’re experiencing joint pain, don’t just assume it’s because of your age — it could actually be your weight.
-Talk to your doctor about building a weight loss plan to help you accomplish your goals.
+Talk to your doctor about building a weight loss plan to help you accomplish your goals, or download the treatment guide for joint pain.